snazy/ohc/README.rst

 with the cost of a bit more verbose coding.
 For convenience ``OHCache`` extends the Guava ``Cache`` interface that takes Java objects as keys and values - you have to provide appropriate key and value serializers then.

+By default OHC performs cache eviction regularly on its own (default is to keep 25% free space).
+But be aware that calculation of entries to evict is based on averages and does its job not very accurately to increase overall performance.

+Note on the ``hotN`` function: The implementation will take N divided by number of hash partitions keys and usually return more results than expected.

+Note on hashes: The implementation heavily relies on uniform distribution of hash values to spread load.
+If possible use algorithms like Murmur3 to calculate hash values instead.

 Configuration
 -------------